alexkemp9/Python3docs/README.md

 <a name="2025-jan-19"></a>
 ### 19 Jan 2025:

 LibreOffice keeps kicking me in the goolies as I work to finish this wretched PDF.
 The latest location for LO bugs is in the Alphabetical Index.
+You can play along with this by making use of *Programming-In-Python3.odt* from the latest [v0.5-eta release](https://github.com/alexkemp9/Python3docs/releases/tag/v0.5-eta).

 A file called [Texts/index.sdi](/Texts/index.sdi) is used during Index insertion (the file is plain-text, though GitHub may not be aware of that).
 It contains one index-entry per line.
 LO searches within the document for the text of each line and stores an index-field for every occurrance in the document.
 Those fields are used to build the Index.